 Oily fish, like salmon, tuna, mackerel

-- All oily fish are included as foods that help sciatica.
+- All oily fish are included as foods that help sciatica because of the Omega-3 content within these fish.
+Omega-3 has been shown to significantly mitigate inflammation.
 They are naturally full of essential fatty acids and packed with vitamins.
 Not to mention the great protein boost you’ll get from each portion.

 - If you don’t like fish very much, you can get all the Omega-3 benefits of fish with a supplement.